OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed above.

-### IP Blacklisting
+### IP Block-listing

-Less sophisticated attacks will often use a relatively small number of IP addresses, which can be blacklisted after a number of failed login attempts.
+Less sophisticated attacks will often use a relatively small number of IP addresses, which can be block-listed after a number of failed login attempts.
 These failures should be tracked separately to the per-user failures, which are intended to protect against brute-force attacks.
-The blacklist should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.
+The block list should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.

-Additionally, there are publicly available blacklists of known bad IP addresses which are collected by websites such as [AbuseIPDB](https://www.abuseipdb.com) based on abuse reports from users.
+Additionally, there are publicly available block lists of known bad IP addresses which are collected by websites such as [AbuseIPDB](https://www.abuseipdb.com) based on abuse reports from users.

-Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a blacklist, then taking appropriate action such as locking the account and notifying the user, as it likely that their account has been compromised.
+Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a block list, then taking appropriate action such as locking the account and notifying the user, as it likely that their account has been compromised.

 ### Device Fingerprinting